cmmgw/MechaCar_Statistical_Analysis/README.md

 ## Study Design: MechaCar vs Competition
-A statistical study was designed to compare performance of the MechaCar vehicles against performance of vehicles from other manufacturers.
+A statistical study can be designed to compare performance of the MechaCar vehicles against performance of vehicles from other manufacturers.

 #### Metrics
+Vehicle type and fuel efficiency

 #### Null Hypothesis